 I never started out saying I was going to become a farmer…oh no, never had such outrageously clear thought ever; but it was rather a quite realization of sorts…which unfolded very slowly over time making me realize that this is what I wanted to do.
 It kind of grew on me, this farming bug.

-It definitely started out with my romanticising a vision of a perfect country living with a beautiful vegetable garden and fruit trees swaying to the wind, kids lazing out in the hammock reading books and me and my husband harvesting some beautiful produce for dinner.
+Like all dreams, it all started out with my romanticizing a vision of a perfect country living with a beautiful vegetable garden and fruit trees swaying to the wind, kids lazing out in the hammock reading books and me and my husband harvesting some beautiful produce for dinner.
 Sounds picture perfect!
 But that’s not all that takes to make that vision a reality but dreaming is definitely an essential part of it.

 From Dream To Reality